mitsuba-renderer/drjit/src/python/docstr.rst

         size, and when running on the CUDA backend.

-      - Use ``"symbolic"`` when the input array is unevaluated, and when evaluating it would consume more than a 1GiB of memory.
+      - Use ``"symbolic"`` when the input array is unevaluated, and when evaluating it would consume more than a 1 GiB of memory.

       - Otherwise, use ``"evaluated"`` mode.